-Definition - What does Natural Conception mean?
+What Does Natural Conception Mean?

 Natural conception is when a pregnancy is achieved through sex between a man and a woman.
 Through intercourse, sperm is able to fertilize an egg in the woman’s fallopian tube, and that fertilized

-FertilitySmarts explains Natural Conception
+FertilitySmarts Explains Natural Conception